ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

 ## **5. Project Management and User Testing**

 - **Project Management:**
-  - **Timeline:** A well-structured schedule from defining personas to launching the site:
     - **Weeks 1-2:** Define personas and use cases, finalize user flows.
     - **Weeks 3-4:** Develop basic front-end structure and UI prototypes.
     - **Weeks 5-6:** Build back-end functionality, integrate APIs, and refine UI.